 - Best Western Rewards Mastercard: Variable APR range increased by 0.25 percentage points (was 16.74%-22.74%, is now 16.99%-22.99%)

 - Best Western Rewards Premium Mastercard: Variable APR range increased by 0.25 percentage points (was 18.74%- 22.74%, is now 18.99%-22.99%)

 The most notable interest rate change was found among promotional balance transfer offers.

 0% Balance Transfer APR Offers Cut Back

-In March 2020 there were 95 cards in our database advertising promotional balance transfer rate offers for new cardholders, and in July 2020 there were 78.
+In March 2020, there were 95 cards in our database advertising promotional balance transfer rate offers for new cardholders; in July 2020, there were 78.

 Fewer cards were offering balance transfer APR deals that last 15 months or longer these days, too.
 Bank of America decreased the 0% balance transfer APR offer lengths on two of its cards—Bank of America Cash Rewards Credit Card and Bank of America Cash Rewards for Students—from 15 months to 12.

 The Discover it Balance Transfer Card offer, which once boasted an 18-month-long 0% balance transfer APR for new cardholders, was also pulled down in July.
 In addition, we noticed U.S. Bank removed mentions of promotional balance transfer offers from business card marketing materials, although the offers were still in the card terms and conditions.

 This card offer trend was largely driven by the pandemic and how lenders are (and are not) extending new lines of credit right now.
 Banks were wary of taking on extra financial risk in the form of large consumer debt balances that may not be repaid.